djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

 <h2>Tree</h2>
 In programming, a tree is a fairly general and powerful data structure that resembles a real tree.
 It is composed of an ordered collection of connected nodes, with each node having no more than one parent node and zero or more children nodes.

-* Nodes are frequently, but not always, labeled with a data item (e.g. an integer).
+* Nodes are frequently, but not always, labeled with a data item (e.g. an integer)</code>.
 The label of a node will be referred to as its value.
 * There must always be a distinct ‘top level' node known as the root.
 * Then, given a node, any node on the following level "down" that is related to it through a branch is a child of that node.
-* In contrast, the node (there can only be one) on the level above that is connected to the provided node (through an edge) is its parent.
+* In contrast, the node (there can only be one)</code> on the level above that is connected to the provided node (through an edge)</code> is its parent.
 * A path is a series of linked edges connecting one node to another.
 * Trees have the characteristic that each node has a distinct path connecting it to the root.
 * The length of the path linking a node to the root determines its depth or level.
 As a result, the root has a level of 0, its children have a level of 1, and so on.